tonghuikang/10-009-digital-world-project-spotlight/README.md

 ## Kivy Interface
 `./kivy_dw_1D/`
-The user can adjust the brightness of individual lights based on his preferences.
+The user can adjust the brightness of individual lights based on his preferences, using a set of sliders corresponding to each light.
 When the settings are finalised, the app will send the adjustment preference over the cloud to the change the brightness of the lights.

+## Firebase
+The Kivy interface needs to retain the slider settings previously set by the user after closing.
+On startup, the Kivy interface hence takes the slider settings from Firebase.
+Each time adjustment preferences are sent over the cloud, they are also sent to Firebase for long-term storage.

 # How to run these
-You need three RPi, one Linux-based cloud and a Firebase.
+You need three RPi, one Linux-based cloud and a Firebase database.
 Clone this repository into all four locations.

 On the cloud, set up the MQTT server according to this tutorial.
 You do not need to register a domain name, a static IP address is sufficient. https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-the-mosquitto-mqtt-messaging-broker-on-ubuntu-16-04.
 Use the included test code to check whether the publishing and subscription works - which need not be run during demostration.
 The cloud has to be online at the stipulated IP address, however, to facilitate communications.